jankapunkt/meteor-public-remote-api/README.md

-**Meteor Public API for Remote Collections, Methods and Publications**
+**Meteor Public API**

 Helps you to expose, what is public, while you code.
 Just import the PublicApi class and add definitions directly when you define them.

 ***Usage***

+The PublicAPI simply stores definitions of your methods, collections and publications.
+Add them voa the following:

 ```javascript